11 Best Crypto Wallets of September 2024

 When is the next Bitcoin halving?

-Bitcoin halving is a mechanism written into the Bitcoin algorithm that cuts the reward for mining cryptocurrency in half.
-This happens nearly every four years and is done to ensure scarcity, safeguarding the coin from inflation.
+Bitcoin halving is a mechanism written into the Bitcoin algorithm that cuts the reward for mining the cryptocurrency in half.
+This happens nearly every four years and is done to ensure scarcity, safeguarding Bitcoin from inflation.
+The next one will likely happen around April 2028.

-The next Bitcoin halving is expected in April.
-This coincides with recent growth in the price of the cryptocurrency, which has reached near record highs.
+The last Bitcoin halving happened just this year, on April 19.
+This coincided with increases in the price of the coin, which has reached record highs in 2024.
 Periods around halving events have seen considerable growth, but it remains to be seen whether this one will have a similar effect.

 Crypto Wallet Glossary